Daniel-Baugh-Institute/Patient-specific_AH_LiverGEMStudy/README.md

 - **FilesforFigureReplication**: Directory containing all necessary files for analysis and figure replication using the **Analysis_and_FigureReplication.R** script

 # Dependencies
+- RStudio (ver.
+4.2.2)
+- Python (ver.
+3.9.7)
 - [Human-GEM](https://github.com/SysBioChalmers/Human-GEM) model (ver.
 1.6.0)
 - [PheFlux](https://github.com/mrivas/pheflux) algorithm (ver.
 1.0.0)

+# Replication:
+1. Install Python (ver.
+3.9.7) and Python dependencies in PythonInformation.txt.
+2. Install RStudio (ver.
+4.2.2) and RStudio dependencies in RstudioInformation.txt.

+**Patient-specific metabolic flux analysis:**
+1. Run "SaveGeneExpFiles_forPheflux.R" script to write patient-specific gene expression data to csv files for generating patient-specific metabolic fluxes using Pheflux.
+2. Run "Run_PheFlux.ipynb" script to generate patient-specific metabolic fluxes using Pheflux.
+3. Run "SaveFluxFiles_PhefluxOutput.R" to save all patient-specific metabolic fluxes to one large matrix.

+**Downstream Analysis and Figure Replication:**
+Run "Analysis_and_FigureReplication.R"to replicate downstream analysis results and figures from the manuscript.

 **ref:** Manchel et al., Genome-scale patient-specific modeling identifies combinatorial intervention via *Hkdc1* and *Pkm* to reverse glucose use metabolic reprogramming in alcohol-associated hepatitis.
 In Preparation.